 We wanted to know from these versatile (and busy!) professionals what their experience has taught them about maximizing outcomes for people with COPD.
-And so we asked them!
+And so we asked them at a Case Management Society of America conference!
 Thanks to all of the case managers we met who answered the question: what do you think is the single most important thing we can do improve the lives of individuals with COPD?
 Here’s what they said.

 Proactive care coordination – Pursue preventive care and anticipate issues before they arise, rather than engaging in reactive care (e.g., putting out fires after they have already started).